 Do I need a negative test to enter Thailand?

 From 1st of May those travellers who are not fully vaccinated/ unvaccinated will need to show evidence of a negative PCR test issued no more than 72 hours before departure.

 Do I need a vaccine to enter Thailand?

-You don’t need a vaccine to enter Thailand as Covid vaccines are not mandatory, however if you are not fully vaccinated, you’ll need to quarantine on arrival and may not be allowed into some places in Thailand.
-Basically, it’s a LOT easier if you are fully vaccinated.
+You don’t need a vaccine to enter Thailand as Covid vaccines are not mandatory, however, if you are not fully vaccinated, you must will need to provide a negative COVID PCR test before travel.

 THE BIG QUESTION - WHEN SHOULD I VISIT THAILAND?